Glossary of debt terms

 Simple contract debt

-This is a debt which arises because you have not paid for goods or services which are not covered by any special rules.
+If you have a debt because you have not paid for goods or services that are not covered by any special rules, this is called a simple contract debt.
 For example, if you buy goods using a cheque and the cheque is not honoured, there is a simple contract debt to the seller.
 If you use the services of a plumber and do not pay him, there is a simple contract debt to the plumber.
 The seller or the plumber can go to court to get judgment against you and then enforce that judgment.

 A range of legislation provides that various fees and levies which have not been paid may be dealt with in court in the same way as simple contract debts.